✓ Plan and book your perfect crossing – simple, fast, and reliable

 Brittany Ferries can genuinely ‘shine’ onboard – but only if you pick the right setup for your sailing.
 This guide helps you choose between (1) a seat, lounge or cabin on a day crossing, (2) the best cabin type for an overnight sailing, and (3) upgrades (lounges, food options, pre-book dining) that actually add value.

-We’ve sailed with Brittany Ferries a few times now, including a daytime crossing on Saint-Malo and an overnight sailing on another trip.
-Same operator, very different rhythm, and very different ‘best choices’ for cabins, seats and ticket types.
+We’ve sailed with Brittany Ferries a few times now, including a daytime crossing on the Saint-Malo route and an overnight sailing on another trip.
+Same operator, completely different feel onboard, and the ‘best choice’ (seat vs lounge vs cabin) changes more than most people expect.

 If you want the full trip feel, these are our two crossing reports: